-4 Support for Anchoring
+Support for Anchoring

-Many reasoning systems assume perfect knowledge about the identity of objects.
+Most reasoning systems assume perfect knowledge about the identity of objects.
 For example, a planner assumes that all objects in its planning domain are distinct and unique.
-An important problem, especially when bridging the sense-reasoning gap, is therefore to detect objects in streams of sensor data and to reason about their identities.
-The problem of how to create and maintain a consistent correlation between symbolic representations of objects and sensor data that is being continually collected about these objects is called the anchoring problem [3], a special case of the symbol grounding problem [14].
-A concrete example is to detect and track cars during traffic monitoring using a UAV equipped with color and thermal cameras.
+An important problem, especially when bridging the sensereasoning gap, is therefore to detect objects in streams of sensor data and to reason about their identities.
+The problem of how to create and maintain a consistent correlation between symbolic representations of objects and sensor data that is being continually collected about these objects is called the anchoring problem (Coradeschi & Saffiotti 2003), which is a special case of the symbol grounding problem (Harnad 1990).
+A concrete example is to detect and track cars in a traffic monitoring application using a UAV equipped with color and thermal cameras.

 Tracking an object, such as a car, through a series of images is a classical problem.
 There are many effective solutions for the case where the object is easily distinguishable and can be tracked without interruptions.
 However, we must also consider the case where an object is temporarily hidden by obstacles (or tunnels in the case of traffic), and where many similar objects may be present in the world.
-Then, pure image-based tracking is not a complete solution, since it usually only considers the information available in the image itself.
+In this case, pure image-based tracking is not a complete solution, since it usually only considers the information available in the image itself.
 A more robust approach would need to actively reason about available knowledge of the world at higher abstraction levels, such as the normative characteristics of specific classes of physical objects.
 In the case of traffic, this would include the layout of the road network and the typical size, speed, and driving behavior of cars.
-It has been argued that anchoring can be seen as an extension to classical tracking approaches which handles missing data in a principled manner [10].
+It has been argued that anchoring can be seen as an extension to classical tracking approaches which handles missing data in a principled manner (Fritsch et al. 2003).